DiegoCostas97/CherScintCharacterization/README.md

 Please note that you'll need to modify the path for the "paquetes" library (i.e. [WCSimFilePackages](https://github.com/DiegoCostas97/WCSimFilePackages)) as well as the path for `first.py`.

+Once you have produced the data using `light_selection_for_neutron_tagging.py`, you can use `neutronTagging.py` to actually run the algorithm

 ## Required libraries
 ```
 numpy